 As can be seen from this table the inherent definition of the UE to ENode-b link is asymmetrical up to a ratio of 4:1 in UE category 5.

-Impact of cloud computing (i.e. increase of upload demand)

-[Editor note: the cloud computing is part of the general IP services foreseen in the next years; it should not be addressed separately]

 Definition of study case on large scale for the link by link assignment case

 In this study was considered a more complex network situation scenario, encompassing the cases of a rural and an urban scenario.
 The results are provided below.